Legal Advisor: Job Description and Education Requirements

 While advising clients, legal advisors must research the necessary comparable legal procedures and laws, as well as comparable cases.
 They must also know how to apply the law to their clients' circumstances.
 Generally, corporations or individuals hire legal advisors; however, government offices may also hire a legal advisor to counsel police chiefs and other law enforcement managers on the management of their staff.

-According to the U.S. Bureau of Labor Statistics (BLS), lawyers in general are projected to experience 10% job growth during the 2010-2020 decade.
-As of May 2012, the BLS reports that lawyers earn a median annual salary of $113,530 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), lawyers in general are projected to experience 10% job growth during the 2012-2022 decade.
+As of May 2013, the BLS reported that lawyers earned a median annual salary of $114,300 (www.bls.gov).

 Educational Requirements of a Legal Advisor